 - 2 tsp bouillon powder or 2 cubes

 - Salt and pepper to taste

-- Blend the tomatoes, half onion, and pepper, ginger, and garlic.
+- Blend the tomatoes, half onion, pepper, ginger, and garlic.
 Set aside

 - Season chicken with paprika, salt, and black pepper.
 Set aside

-- Add the diced onions in the oil and fry till translucent.
+- Add the sliced onions (second half of the onion) to the oil and fry till translucent.

-- Add the blended Tomato sauce and cook for about 6 to 10 minutes or until the sauce is well reduced and the raw tomato taste is gone.
+- Stir in the blended sauce, tomato paste, and bay leaves and cook for about 6 to 10 minutes or until the sauce is well reduced and the raw tomato taste is gone.

 - Add the peanut paste and chicken stock, and stir well to dissolve.

 - Season with salt, pepper, seasoning powder, and thyme.